 The pop of color was what I was looking for.
 The yellow knobs have brown details around the center that are hard to see in this photo.

 The distressing on the detailed parts of the dresser shows off the original stained finish.
 To get this distressed look I used Simple Green to “wet distress” the paint.
+It's as easy as spraying Simple Green on a clean rag and then wiping over the paint with the wet rag.
+You may have to rub hard if the piece is not freshly painted.
+It's best to do the wet distress a few hours after the paint has dried.
 I show you how to do the wet distressing in the video too!
 It’s all there.

 Let’s take one more look at those feet.
 As you can see the finish is not perfect but it looks so much better after using the stain marker and feed n wax on the feet.